Skip to main content

 Speakers:

-• Nina Howells & Claire Thorn, Salford City Council (winner of 'Excellence in Planning' Social Value Award 2024)
+• Nina Howells, Place Social Value Lead & Programme Manager & Claire Thorn, Principal Planning Officer, Salford City Council (winner of 'Excellence in Planning' Social Value Award 2024)

-• Lucille Watkins Brazier, Lendlease (winner of 'Excellence in Real Estate' Social Value Award 2024)
+• Lucille Watkins Brazier, Head of Social Impact, Lendlease (winner of 'Excellence in Real Estate' Social Value Award 2024)

 13:00 - 14:00